amandakoka/art-with-amanda/README.md

 3. **What design elements do you prefer in an art selling website?**
     - Clean and minimalist design
-    - High-contrast color schemes to highlight the artwork
+    - High-contrast colour schemes to highlight the artwork
     - Intuitive layout with easy access to different sections

 4. **How important is mobile responsiveness to your browsing experience?**